 They're just outright lying to you.

-It's all gonna be free.
+It's all going to be free.

-Government guaranteed job at government-guaranteed wage, government-guaranteed healthy food, government-guaranteed health care, government-guaranteed, you know, dying.
+Government-guaranteed job at government-guaranteed wage, government-guaranteed healthy food, government-guaranteed health care, government-guaranteed, you know, dying.

-It's not gonna be true.
+It's not going to be true.

 None of it's true.

-And you watch out what's happening, the colonial pipeline fall out.
+And you watch out what's happening, the colonial pipeline fallout.

-This is 17 states now, and Washington, D.C. under regional emergency.
+This is 17 states now and Washington, D.C. under regional emergency.

-In case you're interested, Alabama, Arkansas, DC, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, New Jersey, New York, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas, Virginia.
+In case you're interested, Alabama, Arkansas, D.C., Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, New Jersey, New York, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas, Virginia.

 There's nobody that is even taking any of this on.

-You know, I I can't believe that it took fake news CNN to get it right on Joe Biden.
+You know, I can't believe that it took fake news CNN to get it right on Joe Biden.

 The mixed messages on the vaccination, that's coming from the left.

-It's not come, I'm not anti-vaxx at all.
+I'm not anti-vax at all.

-I'm pro science on this show.
+I'm pro-science on this show.

-I'm just not a doctor, and I refuse to tell you what to do, but I'm telling you for your sake and people around you, research, talk to your doctors, learn.
+I'm just not a doctor, and I refuse to tell you what to do, but I'm telling you, for your sake and people around you, research, talk to your doctors, learn.

 We've been in political media for a long time.